WebexCC-SA/TS-2025/docs/main/AIAgentTrack_Mission1.md

 ## Story

-As a visitor to Dallas, you want to quickly find restaurants offering various international cuisines in the city and easily figure out how to get to them from your current location at the Cisco Office in Richardson.
+As a visitor to Dallas, you want to quickly find restaurants offering various international cuisines in the city and place dinner reservations without having to call the restaurant.

 ### Call Flow Overview

 1. A new call enters the flow. </br>
 2. The caller asks about restaurants in Dallas.</br>
-3. The AI agent responds with information generated from the knowledge base configuration.</br>
+3. The AI agent asks about the caller's cuisine preference and provides a recommendation.</br>
+4. The AI agent offers to place a reservation for the caller.
+It then proceeds to collect reservation details, such as name, number of guests, etc.</br>
+5. The AI agent submits the reservation and sends a confirmation SMS to the caller.</br>

 ## Mission overview
 Your mission is to:

-1. Create a knowledge base (KB) and AI agent to provide answers about Richardson, including places to visit, restaurants, nightclubs, and directions from the Cisco Office in Richardson.</br>
+1. Create a knowledge base (KB) and AI agent to provide answers about Richardson, including tourist attractions, restaurants, bars, and directions from the Cisco Office in Richardson.</br>
-2. Configure the AI agent with handoff functionality to transfer the conversation to a live agent when necessary.</br>
+2. Configure the AI agent with an action to place a dinner reservation.</br>

 ---